organix/uFork/ufork-wasm/gc.md

  19     | sponsor = 16      | target = 18       | message = NIL     | next = NIL        | Bootstrap Event   | UNDEF
  20     | ...               | ...               | ...               | ...               | Top of RAM        | UNDEF

+Reserved RAM is scanned
-The Double-Deque structure is scanned, adding any referenced cells to the GC queue
+(starting with the Double-Deque), adding any referenced cells to the GC queue
 (marked "grey").